14 Home Coffee Bar Ideas That Turn Any Corner Into Your Own Café

 Multi-Beverage Coffee and Tea Center

-Simple recipe cards for iced coffee, chai, and hot chocolate turn your bar into a fun tasting space for guests and family.
+A few simple recipe cards (iced coffee, chai, hot chocolate) turn the bar into a fun “choose your drink” corner for guests.

 11. Dedicated Espresso Bar for Coffee Fans